 A CAS can only be used for one application.
 If your application is refused or rejected, don't attempt to make another application using the same CAS.
-You can request a new CAS using the contact email addresses in the email which delivered your first CAS.

 It's your responsibility to collect all the documents that you need for your application.
 All documents must be translated into English if they aren't in English already.
 You must use an independent translator and include a signed declaration from the translator with your application.
-The declaration includes details of the translator's credentials verifying that it is an accurate translation of the original document.
+The declaration includes details of the translator's credentials verifying that it’s an accurate translation of the original document.

 Depending on your situation you might need different documents to your friends.
 The application form will help to tell you which documents you need.
 You will need some, or all, of the following documents:

 - Your current passport and any other passports that you hold with you.